 The FDA regulates import and distribution of medical devices in Myanmar.
-If the medical device does not appear in the List of Exempt Medical Devicesxxi, it is necessary to obtain an import recommendation from the FDA prior to the import license from the Ministry of Commerce.
+If the medical device does not appear in the List of Exempt Medical Devices^{xxi}, it is necessary to obtain an import recommendation from the FDA prior to the import license from the Ministry of Commerce.

 An "Import Recommendation" or "Import Notification" must be obtained from the FDA by submitting an application which often has complex documentation requirements and long processing times.
 Applications for registration of medical devices have to be filed at the FDA by a local representative, usually the authorised distributor of a foreign manufacturer.
 Import notifications can only be obtained by a company with a presence in Myanmar and with a license to import.
 Requested documents include a letter of authorisation from a foreign manufacturer, free sale/export certificates from the country of origin, ISO Certificates, manufacturing flow-charts, and a business license of the local representative.
 Most devices only need approval and no registration, with the exception of devices such as MRI machines, CT scanners and X-ray machines.
-Imports of disposal medical devices and rapid diagnostic test kits are also subject to an import recommendation requirement\\

-Medical Device Directive.
+Imports of disposal medical devices and rapid diagnostic test kits are also subject to an import recommendation requirement^{xxii}.
+The Medical Device Law is expected to be launched in 2020 and will comply with the ASEAN Medical Device Directive.

-NO OBJECTION LETTER
+NO OBJECTION IFTTER